APHA-CSU/btb-phylo/ViewBovineDataFlow.md

 ## 6. Phylogeny

-The final stage of `btb-phylo` is to build a SNP matrix for all the the "ViewBovine" samples.
+The final stage of `btb-phylo` is to build a SNP matrix for all the the "ViewBovine samples".

 In the phylo stage, the `constified_wgs` metadata is parsed and the consensus file for each sample in this file is downloaded from `s3-csu-003` and is then used to build a giant SNP matrix, `snps.csv`, displaying pair-wise SNP distance between every sample in the `consistified_wgs.csv` file.